 No one ever wants to hurt themselves, but it happens every now and then.
 And let me tell you that this is a downside of moving to the other end of the world.
-As independent individuals few of us want to have to rely on friends too much, so it is always easier if ones family is close.
-Asking family member for help is easier and it feels less like disrupting their life.
+As independent individuals, few of us want to have to rely on friends too much, so it is always easier if one’s family is close.
+Asking family members for help is easier and it feels less like disrupting their life.

-I think most of us have had their mom make us a soup when we are sick and it is hard not to get used to that loving care.
-And despite all progresses in logistics it is highly unlikely that our lived one can send us the food of our childhood once we have moved abroad.
+I think most of us have had our mom make us soup when we are sick and it is hard not to get used to that loving care.
+And despite all progress in logistics, it is highly unlikely that our loved one can send us the food of our childhood once we have moved abroad.

-Luckily the situation resolves itself as the injury heals, but for a while it can cut of a large part of face to face interaction you are used to.
+Luckily the situation resolves itself as the injury heals, but for a while, it can cut off a large part of the face-to-face interaction you are used to.

 You can reflect on your Life

-Moving to the other end of the world means that you can reinvent yourself.
+Moving abroad means that you can reinvent yourself.
 That you can be who you really are.
 Just ensure that you do not use this to run away from things as whatever you try to escape will catch up with you.
-However it might give you the necessary distance to deal with things in a healthy manner.
+However, it might give you the necessary distance to deal with things in a healthy manner.
 By reflecting on your life, you might be able to let go of old burdens.

 Self-improvement through Reflection